 Build quality is unrivaled in this price bracket, nothing else comes even close.
 They feel almost on par with ATH-M60x, which are more than double the price.

 The overall shape of the curve is as expected from Beyerdynamic headphones – slight bass increase and considerable high frequency boost.
 What sets these cans apart from DT 770 Pro is that the top end boost is much more narrow in bandwidth.
-The overall sound signature is still bright though, with noticeably elevated bass, but one might argue that when it comes to frequency response, DT 240 Pro are more fit for mixing than DT 770 Pro.
-The mid-range is close to perfectly neutral, very few closed back headphones can achieve that.
-Overall sound coloration introduced by DT 240 Pro will appeal to many for recreational listening, but for serious studio work they benefit greatly from calibration.
+The overall sound signature is still bright though, with noticeably elevated bass, but one might argue that when it comes to frequency response, DT 240 Pro is more fit for mixing than DT 770 Pro.
+The mid-range is close to perfectly neutral, very few closed-back headphones can achieve that.
+Overall sound coloration introduced by DT 240 Pro will appeal to many for recreational listening, but for serious studio work, they benefit greatly from calibration.

 There’s no meaningful channel disbalance among the measured pairs which is very impressive for a €70 headphone.
 So high marks here.